-Each month, I bring you my list of the top series available on Disney+, which include series from across the Disney, Star Wars, Marvel, National Geographic, and Pixar franchises.
+Each month, I bring you my list of the top series available on Disney+, which includes series from across the Disney, Star Wars, Marvel, National Geographic, and Pixar franchises.

 With over 500 different series available on Disney+ now, this list is here to give you a selection of different content available, mixing together Disney+ Originals, classic series, new shows, documentaries, and much more.

 Note – Some of these shows might not be available in all regions.

 Here is the “What’s On Disney Plus” Top 100 series on Disney+ in the US:

 99) Lost Treasures of the Maya